sithsenz/50senzofsith/biostatistics_revisited/biostatistics_revisited.md

 *source: [Wikipedia](https://en.wikipedia.org/wiki/Confidence_interval)*

 ### Understanding Confidence Intervals in Frequentist Statistics
-In frequentist statistics, we assume that the population mean is fixed, and it is the data and the resulting confidence intervals that vary from one experiment to another.
-Once an experiment is conducted, the confidence interval is also fixed, and it either contains the true population mean or it doesn’t.
+In frequentist statistics, we assume that the population mean is fixed, and it is the data and the resulting CI that vary from one experiment to another.
+Once an experiment is conducted, the CI is also fixed, and it either contains the true population mean or it doesn’t.
 The interval does not give us a probability that the true mean is within this range; instead, it expresses our confidence based on repeated sampling.
 If we repeated the experiment 100 times, 95 of those intervals would likely include the population mean — this is the true interpretation of a 95% CI.